MarlonDeOcampo/VagrantMulti/README.md

 ### Installation of agents
 - The instruction is the same as on how we installed the secondary server.
 The only difference is the script to use.
 - Copy the agent.sh to the target machine then ssh login to it to execute the script
 - after the installation.
-The Main server should detect the newly installed agent to its list of nodes connected it.
+The Main server should detect the newly installed agent to the list of nodes connected it.

 Installation of Containers and other prerequisite files